-The safety of students, faculty, staff, and visitors is priority for Texas Southmost College.
+The safety of students, faculty, staff, and visitors is a top priority for Texas Southmost College.
 Everyone in the campus community is responsible for creating a safe environment and is encouraged to report all safety concerns by calling campus security.
-Texas Southmost College contracts with a security agency that works closely with local police.
+Texas Southmost College contracts with Allied Universal Security and the Brownsville Police Department to provide patrolling and security.
 The contact number for Security is (956) 295-3700 for non-emergency situations.
 When calling, please identify yourself, your location, and the situation so that you can be properly assisted.
-If you have a medical emergency, crisis or other life threatening situation needing a police officer or emergency medical responder, you should immediately call 911.
+If you have a medical emergency, crisis or other life-threatening situation needing a police officer or emergency medical responder, you should immediately call 911.